Slate Roof Cost

 If you are looking to replace an existing roof, then you will need to first remove the old roof.
 The first practical step of fitting the slate roof (again, depending on the type and nature of the installation) would likely involve rolling out the breathable membrane.
 It should be pulled taught and nailed into position.

-Next, the first batten and tile should be placed in position.
+Next, the first battens and tiles should be placed in position.
 This can be used to calculate the exact number of battens required.
 More battens can then be added, one after another, from the top to the bottom of the roof.

-At this point, it’s time to install the first row of slate tiles with an overlap established.
+At this point, it’s time to install the first row of slate tiles with an established overlap.
 Continue to add the remaining rows of tiles from there.
-The tiles can be secured into position using fasteners or nails.
+The tiles can be secured in position using fasteners or nails.

 They may be made from aluminium, copper, galvanised steel or stainless steel.
 Among the types of slate roof tiles to be installed, you’d also need suitable ridge tiles for a slate roof.